 Where I teach, Drama is a mandatory part of the curriculum for students in Grades 1 to 8.
 I enjoy teaching drama, but I have heard from other teachers that they find this subject hard to plan for without a textbook or background experience.
+The following blog post outlines great drama lessons for your classroom.

 Below is a general outline on how to start your year and possible topics you can cover depending on the time you have for this course.